kreatolinux/src/man/kpkg_run.5.md

 * **preupgrade**: Runs before an upgrade occurs.
 * **postupgrade**: Runs after an upgrade completes.
 * **postremove**: Runs after the package is removed.
-* **package_packagename**: Installation function for a sub-package.
+* **package packagename**: Installation function for a sub-package.
 Allows packaging multiple components in the same runfile.
+The space-separated syntax is preferred, but the legacy underscore syntax (`package_packagename {}`) is also supported for backward compatibility.

 # AUTHOR
 Written by Kreato.